-For the partial effects above, it was necessary to hold rents constant because assuming labor market equilibrium in equation 8 did not actually close the model.
+For the partial effects above, it was necessary to hold rents constant because assuming labor market equilibrium in equation 7 did not actually close the model.
 For any distribution of moving costs and any level of amenities, there is a continuum of possible rent-wage-population combinations.
 To close the model, we must also assume that the local housing market is also in equilibrium.
-Equation 9 defines this condition:
+Equation 8 defines this condition:

-9) $$S(r;C) = \Omega(r;A)D(r,w(r;A)).$$
+8) $$S(r;C) = \Omega(r;A)D(r,w(r;A)).$$

-In equation 9, we introduce the housing supply function, which depends upon rents (positively, so that $S_r > 0$) and other cost factors (so that $S_C < 0$).
-The demand for housing depends on Ω , or population, and the per-capita demand for housing, D, which depends on rents and wages.7 Although w_r is ambiguous of sign and D_w is positive, we will assume that $D_r + D_w w_r < 0$, so that a form of the law of demand holds.
+In equation 8, we have introduced the housing supply function, which depends upon rents (positively, so that $S_r > 0$) and other cost factors (so that $S_C < 0$).
+The demand for housing depends on Ω , or population, and the per-capita demand for housing, D, which depends on rents and wages.
+The final link in the equalities reinterprets demand as depending on rents and amenities, since wage is a function of rents and amenities for any given distribution of moving costs.
+Although w_r is ambiguous of sign and D_w is likely positive, we will assume that $D_r + D_w w_r < 0$, so that the law of demand holds.
+If w_r were positive, it would be technically possible for per capita demand for land to increase as rents increased.